terraform-ibm-modules/terraform-ibm-cos/profiles/fscloud/README.md

 > 3000116 - Check whether Cloud Object Storage bucket resiliency is set to cross region

-This is ignored because cross-regional buckets and keep-your-own-key (KYOK) encryption (HPCS) are not compatible.
+This rule is ignored because cross-regional buckets and keep-your-own-key (KYOK) encryption with Hyper Protect Crypto Services are not compatible.
 The solution is to provision two buckets with replication in separate regions.
-This solution gives you cross-region support and KYOK encryption.
+That solution gives you cross-region support and KYOK encryption.
 CRA does not validate the rule.

 The IBM Cloud Framework for Financial Services mandates the application of an inbound network-based allowlist in front of the IBM Cloud Object Storage instance.
-You can comply with this requirement in the following ways:

-- Use the `allowlist` variable in the module (legacy method).
-- Use the `cbr_rules` variable in the module, which creates a narrow context-based restriction rule that is scoped to the ICD PostgreSQL instance.
+You can comply with this requirement by using the `cbr_rules` variable in the module, which can be used to create a narrow context-based restriction rule that is scoped to the IBM Cloud Storage instance.
+CRA does not support checking for context-based restrictions, so you can ignore the failing rule after you are set the context-based restrictions.
-- Create a context-based restriction rule through the [https://github.com/terraform-ibm-modules/terraform-ibm-cbr](terraform-ibm-cbr) module.
-For example, create a rule to cover all IBM Cloud Databases for PostgreSQL instances in the account.
-For more information, see [What are context-based restrictions?](https://cloud.ibm.com/docs/account?topic=account-context-restrictions-whatis) in the IBM Cloud Docs.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements